Constructing Dynamic FHIR Models

 factory.load_package("hl7.fhir.us.core", "5.0.1")

-# Create a US Core Patient model with enhanced validation
+# Construct a model for the US Core Patient profile

 USCorePatient = factory.construct_resource_model(